Youth Voter Registration Increasing; Still Lags Behind 2020

 Major Efforts Needed to Register New Voters

-The same analysis, conducted for youth ages 18-19 who are newly eligible voters since the 2022 midterm election, reveals an even starker picture of outreach work needed: in every state for which we have data, there are fewer 18- and 19-year-olds registered to vote now than in November 2020.
+The same analysis, conducted for youth ages 18-19 who are newly eligible voters since the 2022 midterm election, reveals an even starker picture of the outreach work needed: in all but two states for which we have data (Washington +5%, Michigan +4%) there are fewer 18- and 19-year-olds registered to vote now than in November 2020.

 The voter participation of the youngest Americans, who are newly eligible to cast a ballot and must register for the first time, remains a persistent challenge.
 In 2020 we estimated that 46% of youth aged 18-19 cast a ballot, compared to 50% of the full 18-29 age group.